-Clinic to open neurology recall helpline
+Trust to review outpatient services

-Belfast patient recall: Private clinic to open helpline
+Belfast patient recall: RQIA review outpatient services

+The Department of Health (DH) has said it will review governance of outpatient services in the Belfast Health and Social Care (HSC) Trust with a "particular focus" on neurology.

-A clinic will open a helpline later following the recall of 2,500 neurology patients in Northern Ireland for a case review.
+The news comes after it emerged 2,500 neurology patients in Northern Ireland are being recalled for a case review.

-The recall comes amid concerns that some patients may have been misdiagnosed.
+It comes amid concerns that some patients may have been misdiagnosed.

-The recall follows a review of the work of neurology consultant Dr Michael Watt at the Belfast Health and Social Care Trust.
+It follows a review of the work of neurology consultant Dr Michael Watt.

-He operated a private practice at the Ulster Independent Clinic until 2017.
+The Department said it had directed the Regulation and Quality Improvement Authority (RQIA) to undertake the review.

+It said it would be part of its rolling programme of inspections to cover all five HSC Trusts in Northern Ireland.

 An advice line is also operating for those who have been affected in the Belfast Health Trust - it is 0800 980 1100.

+The Hillsborough Private Clinic said its staff would be available to take calls on 02892688899.

-Neurology is the treatment of brain conditions including MS, Parkinson's Disease, Stroke and Motor Neurone Disease.
+Neurology is the treatment of brain conditions including multiple sclerosis, Parkinson's Disease, stroke and motor neurone disease.

+In a statement, Department of Health Permanent Secretary Richard Pengelly said he had also asked the RQIA to commission work to ensure that the records of all patients or former patients of Dr Watt who have died over the past ten years are subject to expert review.

+"We will also be reviewing how this whole process has been handled since the Belfast Trust first became aware of concerns about Dr Watt's practice," he added.

 Patients being recalled should have received a letter by post on Tuesday.
 It will include details about how to make an appointment.